MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

             /porting-overview
                 portability_report.png

-**Step 4:** Submit a Pull Request (PR) from your branch to `dotnet/docs/master`.
+**Step 4:** Submit a Pull Request (PR) from your branch to the master branch.

 Each PR should usually address one issue at a time.
 The PR can modify one or multiple files.
 If you're addressing multiple fixes on different files, separate PRs are preferred.
+If you are creating samples as well as updating markdown, you'll need to create a separate PR for samples.

-If your PR is addressing an existing issue, add the `Fixes #Issue_Number` keyword to the commit message or PR description.
+If your PR fixes an existing issue, add the `Fixes #Issue_Number` keyword to the commit message or PR description.
 That way, the issue is automatically closed when the PR is merged.
 For more information, see [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).

 The .NET team will review your PR and let you know if there are any other updates/changes necessary in order to approve it.